eea/eea.github.com/src/index.rst

       docs/eea.facetednavigation/index

-    EEA Faceted Navigation is a very powerful interface to improve search within large collections of items.
+    A very powerful interface to improve search within large collections of items.

 More information